 - The method of control ultimately was dependent on force.

 Hayek did leave open some doors for public goods and limiting abuse of employers, however, the point was government needs to be proactive in its protection of competition, rather than planning ways around it or finding a middle ground which will slide into socialism or the road to serfdom.

 The grand idea is socialism and democracy can be combined.
 This is the great utopia Hayek referred to.
 However, if you trace the origins of socialism it was a reaction of the ideals of the enlightenment and the French revolution.

-Tocqueville wrote “..socialism makes people a mere agent, a number…Democracy seeks equality though freedom, while socialism seeks equality though restraint and servitude”.
+Tocqueville wrote “socialism makes people a mere agent, a number…Democracy seeks equality through freedom, while socialism seeks equality through restraint and servitude”.

-Hayek goes on and on to criticise totalitarianism.
+Hayek goes on and on to criticize totalitarianism.
 Some of the books get redundant on this subject, however, remember the historical time he was writing.